This is a quick orientation and overview of CAS for visitors to our website.

 - STN® Easy is a Web-based interface to the most popular databases available on STN.
 There is no command language to learn, so this service is suited to both infrequent searchers and those who need a simpler, more guided information resource.

-- CAS offers a CD-ROM product for those involved with regulatory compliance might be especially interested in National Chemical Inventories.
+- NCI Global is a web-based product for those involved with regulatory and compliance work.

 A. We will be delighted to have our selection team of chemists determine whether the journal meets our editorial criteria for abstracting and indexing in the CAS databases.